Accidents and Serious Injuries by Vehicle in Georgia DUI Cases

 There is Hope - There are Defenses - Our Experience is the Difference:

 Because DUI is so often the underlying reason for a Serious Injury by Vehicle charge, it is crucial to have an attorney who is an expert in handling DUI cases.
-Georgia DUI Lawyer Richard Lawson has almost 20 years of experience handling DUI cases involving accidents.
-In fact, he started his career prosecuting those cases almost 20 years ago, and handled many Serious Injury by Vehicle cases during his tenure as a prosecutor.
+Georgia DUI Lawyer Richard Lawson has over 20 years of experience handling DUI cases involving accidents.
+In fact, he started his career prosecuting those cases more than 20 years ago, and handled many Serious Injury by Vehicle cases during his tenure as a prosecutor.
 Hire an attorney who will not only formulate a good defense, but who also understands the tactics the State will use in the prosecution of your case.

 As a Georgia DUI Defense Attorney he has successfully defended several Serious Injury by Vehicle by Vehicle cases throughout Georgia.